appy9/thecompiler/CONTRIBUTING.md

 #### Technologies

-With the ground rules out of the way, let's talk about the coarse architecture of this mono repo:
+Let's talk about the architecture of this repo:

-- **Full-stack JavaScript**: We run a mono-server the serves both GraphQL and Next.js.
+- **Full-stack JavaScript**: We run a monoserver the serves both our api and frontend.

 Here is a list of all the big technologies we use:

-- **GraphQL**: vanilla API setup
+- **GraphQL**: vanilla API express-graphql setup
 - **Next.js**: Serverside Rendered React apps
 - **React**: Frontend